Digital rhetoric: Mobile applications

-Mobile applications are computer programs designed specifically for mobile devices, such as phones or tablets.
-Mobile applications cater to a wide range of audiences and needs.
-There are apps for social media, employment, education, etc. Mobile apps allow for a "cultural hybridity of habit" which allows anyone to stay connected with anyone, anywhere.
+Mobile applications (apps) are computer programs designed specifically for mobile devices, such as phones or tablets.
+Mobile apps cater to a wide range of audiences and needs, and allow for a "cultural hybridity of habit" which allows anyone to stay connected with anyone, anywhere.
 Due to this, there is always access to changing cultures and lifestyles, since there are so many different apps available to research or publish work.
-Furthermore, mobile apps allow individual users to manage many aspects of their lives while allowing the apps themselves to be able to continue to largely change and upgrade socially.
+Furthermore, mobile apps allow individual users to manage aspects of their lives, while the apps themselves are able to change and upgrade socially.

-Mobility of information poses challenges to user interface, notably the small screen and keys, in comparison to larger counterparts such as laptops and PC's.
+Information access on mobile devices poses challenges to user interfaces, notably due to the small screen and keys (or lack thereof), in comparison to larger counterparts such as laptops and PCs.
 However, it also has the advantage of heightening physical interactivity with touch, and presents experiences with multiple senses in this way.
-With these varying factors, mobile applications must identify how they can successfully create user interfaces that motivate trust, reliability, and helpful UX/UI design.
+Likewise, mobile technologies offer location-based affordances for layering different types of information in communication design.
+With these varying factors, mobile applications need trustworthy, reliable, and helpful UI design and UX design to create successful user experience.

 Immersive media

-Emerging immersive technologies such as virtual reality removes the visual presence of devices and mimics emotional experiences.
+Emerging immersive technologies such as virtual reality remove the visual presence of devices and mimic emotional experiences.
 User immersion into virtual reality includes simulated real-life communication; virtual reality provides the illusion of being somewhere the body physically is not, which contributes to widespread communication that reaches the point of telepresence and telexistence.
+Digital museums, serious games, and interactive documentaries often utilize virtual reality and augmented reality elements to relate users to historical settings and events, to teach them about the topic or to inform them of a specific point of view.
+While these are useful in conveying information in an immersive setting with an accessible narrative, those narratives can simplify the context to a point where some of the nuance is lost.
+Museums that employ immersive exhibits often find that tourist engage with these for the purpose of leisure, rather than wanting to gain thorough learning experience.